 As a licensed contractor, I have the opportunity to build houses for people who want straw bale construction.
-I also have the dubious task of trying to share with clients who do not know about straw bale construction why they should go that direction.
+I also have the dubious task of trying to share with clients who do not know about straw bale construction and selling the concept of a straw bale house.
 The latter is very difficult and, in fact, a bit frustrating in my opinion.
 I have worked hard for many years to teach people about the merits of straw bale construction and yet find myself amazed at how many people have still never heard of the technique.
 These folks seem to struggle with the concept and nothing I say seems to help them relax into the idea.
 Here’s what I have learned (be forewarned, some of it is depressing):

 2. Many home buyers only plan to stay in the home for 5 years.
 With that as a backdrop, the idea of long term savings is lost on them.
 If they can’t recoup the cost of a bale wall and a solar system in 5 years, then it is money lost.

 3. People want to see their money in a home.
 As mentioned in number 1 above, people like high ticket items to be visible to the World.
 Many (not all mind you) would rather spend money on fancy appliances than on bale walls even if it means they will pay for it for the next 5-30 years!

 4. The beauty of bales sells.
 There is nothing as powerful as walking a client through a finished bale home.
 If you have clients who will allow you to bring visitors through their home, do so.
 If those clients are home and are happy with the job you did, even better.
 They are the best marketing tool you can find.
 When I take clients who don’t know what straw bale houses look like through a finished home, they very often spend the first 5 minutes trying to pick their jaw up off the ground!
 You can’t explain what it is like inside a bale home, you have to walk them through.

 5. A plaster job can make or break a home.
 Don’t skimp on this detail.
 Believe me, it is the first thing that people see when they view your home.